thob97/submodule-mpcnc_post_processor/README.md

 # Sample of issued code blocks

-## Gcode of milling with manually control spindel
+## Gcode of milling with manually control spindle

 ```G-code
 To be updated
 ```

-# Resorces
+# Resources

 [Marlin G-codes](http://marlinfw.org/meta/gcode/)